 Well, used to is a good point.

-Government's saying everything's gonna be free.
+The government's saying everything's going to be free.

 By the way, you can't get your own health care anymore.

-Uh everybody paid more, millions lost their doctors and plans.
+Millions lost their doctors and plans.

 I don't know.

-It's it's so true.
+It's so true.

-You know, free health care for all means free health care for half of South America as well, right now.
+You know, free health care for all means free health care for half of South America as well right now.

 And that's a very dangerous thing for an American taxpayer.